runtimerevolution/python-knowledge-base/docs/best_practices/code_principles.md

 ```

 If now we want to add a new operation e.g.: median, we will only need to add a class “Median” inheriting from the class
 “Operations”.
-The newly formed sub-class will be immediately picked up by __subclasses__() and no modification in any
+The newly formed subclass will be immediately picked up by __subclasses__() and no modification in any
 other part of the code needs to happen.

 The result is a very flexible class, that requires minimum time to be maintained.